 - i.
 External sign illumination, designed to limit light spill, is preferred to internal sign illumination. - ii.
-Lighting in parking lots shall use a pedestrian scale light fixture, no more than 20' in height, with an even, overlapping lighting arrangement. - iii.
-Lighting shall be glare free and shielded from the sky, and adjacent properties using cut-off technology that controls light spread.
+Lighting in parking lots shall use a pedestrian scale light fixture, no more than 20' in height, with an even, overlapping lighting arrangement.

-(j) Site Furnishings: Bicycle parking, benches, trash receptacles, and other appropriate site amenities shall be incorporated into the site design.

-(4) Architecture
+iii.
+Lighting shall be glare free and shielded from the sky, and adjacent properties using cut-off technology that controls light spread. (see Appendix C - Pictures 20 and 21)

-- (a) Building styles and materials traditionally found in the Ohioville Hamlet or from other areas of New Paltz are required. - (b) Wood siding and/or earth-based materials such as brick, stone, bluestone, cement reinforced clapboard siding and/or stucco are acceptable materials.
+- (j) Site Furnishings.
+Bicycle parking, benches, trash receptacles, and other appropriate site amenities shall be incorporated into the site design. (see Appendix C Pictures 22 and 23) - (3) Architecture. - (a) Building styles and materials traditionally found in the Ohioville Hamlet or from other areas of New Paltz are required (see Appendix C Pictures 24-27 for images from downtown in the Village of New Paltz). - (b) Wood siding and/or earth-based materials such as brick, stone, bluestone, cement reinforced clapboard siding and/or stucco are acceptable materials.
 Fiber-cement siding is an acceptable material for new construction when it holds a similar texture, appearance and reveal dimension to wood siding.
 Vinyl, plastic and metal siding are prohibited. - (c) Maximum Building footprint: 5,000 square feet - (d)The main building façade and main entrance shall face the public street.
 A secondary building entrance facing a rear or side parking lot is strongly encouraged. - (e) A drive-thru window is prohibited.

 Section 15.
-A new Section 140-22.5 of the Zoning Law, Planned Resort Overlay District, is added to the Zoning Law to read as follows:
+A new Article XVII, entitled Planned Resort Overlay District, is added to the Zoning Law to read as follows: